 St. Francis taught us to respect, care for, and serve one another.
 More than a mere ideal, this lesson lives at the heart of our university.
 It is a core value that is practiced, modeled, and taught — and it served as the impetus for our scholarship program.

 At USF, we believe that acts of kindness make the world a better place.
 Do you?
 If so, tell us how you have paid it forward to someone else in life.

-The University will award one full-tuition scholarship (tuition and fees) and two half-tuition scholarships (tuition and fees) starting for the 2023-24 academic year.
+Scholarship Awards: The University will award one full-tuition scholarship (tuition and fees) and two half-tuition scholarships (tuition and fees) starting for the 2023-24 academic year.
 All in-person interview attendees will be awarded a minimum stackable scholarship of $1,000.

 USF values your commitment to academic performance during your high school years and offers scholarships based on your high school grade point average and your scores on the ACT and SAT.

 Academic scholarships are renewable up to four years.

 |Amount||Cumulative College GPA|